The Five Dhyani Buddhas;

 Reflecting on the transformation I experienced doing this meditation, I realized a great opportunity in this teaching to bring about change in all individuals, not just Buddhists.
 My love of Tibetan prayer flags easily combined with my dedication to the Five Buddha practice.
 Years ago my lama blessed me to make prayer flags in order to raise awareness for the Dharma in any way I could imagine.
 Over the years I have collected several hand-carved wood prayer flag blocks.

 Over the past ten years I have seen the Five Dhyani Buddha meditation foster change in others by way of an interactive prayer flag-making booth.
 I have taken this booth to many different Himalayan or community fairs, even to a Christian seminary.
-The seminarians were very intrigued with the idea of the wisdoms and the poisons and spend a whole afternoon making prayer flags and doing the silent meditation on the wisdoms, antidotes, and poisons.
+The seminarians were very intrigued with the idea of the wisdoms and the poisons.
+I spent a whole afternoon making prayer flags and doing the silent meditation on the wisdoms, antidotes, and poisons.
+Some of the main points are listed below.

 Blue, White, Red, Green, Yellow